faceswaping/Roop-Un5.0/README.md

 ### Disclaimer

 This project is for technical and academic use only.
 Use This Code for Ai Deep learning and Ai Coding i.e just to learn How Ai Works?.
 Users of this software are expected to use this software responsibly while abiding the local law.
 If a face of a real person is being used, users are suggested to get consent from the concerned person whom real face is being used in the videos or photos and clearly mention that it is a Ai Generated photo or video and do not use this software to create deepfakes.
-Use of this tool to create non-consensual, defamatory, political, celebrity, or pornographic content is strictly prohibited and illegal under local or international laws.
+Use of this tool to create non-consensual, defamatory, political, celebrity, or p.o.r.n.o.g.r.a.p.h.i.c content is strictly prohibited and illegal under local or international laws.
 The developers are not responsible for misuse.
 Developers of this software will not be responsible for actions of end-users.
 Please do not apply it to illegal and unethical scenarios. do not use this software for illigal purpose.

 **This Tool is intended for Technical, Academic, Educational, Ethical, Research and Learning Purpose Use only.**